ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/llama-cpu/llama-chatbot.md

 ---

 ## Before you begin
 The instructions in this learning path are for any Arm server running Ubuntu 22.04 LTS.
-The instructions have been tested on AWS Graviton2 and AWS Graviton3 instances.
+The instructions have been tested on AWS Graviton3 (c7g) instances.

 ## Overview